Road: Maintenance

 Virtually all roads require some form of maintenance before they come to the end of their service life.
 Pro-active agencies use pavement management techniques to continually monitor road conditions and schedule preventive maintenance treatments as needed to prolong the lifespan of their roads.
 Technically advanced agencies monitor the road network surface condition with sophisticated equipment such as laser/inertial profilometers.
 These measurements include road curvature, cross slope, asperity, roughness, rutting and texture.
 Software algorithms use this data to recommend maintenance or new construction.

 Maintenance treatments for asphalt concrete generally include thin asphalt overlays, crack sealing, surface rejuvenating, fog sealing, micro milling or diamond grinding and surface treatments.
+Waterblasting can also be part of the maintenance.
+It increases the friction of the surface through a slight removal of the top bitumen layer as well as brigheting the surface which leads to less wear through temperature in the bottom layers of the surface.

 Thin surfacing preserves, protects and improves the functional condition of the road while reducing the need for routing maintenance, leading to extended service life without increasing structural capacity.

 Older concrete pavements that develop faults can be repaired with a dowel bar retrofit, in which slots are cut in the pavement at each joint, and dowel bars are placed in the slots, which are then filled with concrete patching material.
 This can extend the life of the concrete pavement for 15 years.

+Responsibility for road maintenance lies with public authorities at various levels of government including state and local government in the United States, supported by the Federal Highway Administration, National Highways and local authorities in England, Transport Scotland in Scotland.
+Some roads are constructed and maintained by a private-sector consortium established under a public-private partnership such as those in England funded by the Private Finance Initiative.

 Failure to maintain roads properly can create significant costs to society.
 A 2009 report released by the American Association of State Highway and Transportation Officials estimated that about 50% of the roads in the US are in bad condition, with urban areas worse.
 The report estimates that urban drivers pay an average of $746/year on vehicle repairs while the average US motorist pays about $335/year.
 In contrast, the average motorist pays about $171/year in road maintenance taxes (based on 600 gallons/year and $0.285/gallon tax).